Warning shots fired to turn monitors back from Crimea

 As tempers have hardened, journalists have been beaten by hostile pro-Russian crowds.
 The Associated Press said armed men had confiscated TV equipment from one of its crews.

-In addition to the Russian troops, the province is prowled by roving bands of "self-defense" forces and Cossacks in fur hats armed with whips, bused in from southern Russia.
+In addition to the Russian troops, the province is prowled by roving bands of "self-defence" forces and Cossacks in fur hats armed with whips, bused in from southern Russia.

 In Crimea, Russian television and the provincial channel controlled by Aksyonov broadcast wildly exaggerated accounts of "fascists" in control of the streets in Kiev and of plans by Ukraine to ban the Russian language.
 Ukrainian television and the region's only independent station have been switched off.